 Test your configuration

-Browse the HTTPS version of your site and make sure the SSL green padlock is present.
+Browse the HTTPS version of your site and make sure the SSL padlock is present.
 Click on it and inspect your certificate’s details.
 To perform a deeper test, use these highly recommended SSL tools.
 They will give you instant SSL reports on the state of your installation.

 cPanel History and Versions